Stacey-bee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-file 5-local_variables has script that lists all local variables and environment variables, and functions file 6-create_local_variable has script that creates a new local variable file 7-create_global_variable has script that creates a new global variable
+file 5-local_variables has script that lists all local variables and environment variables, and functions file 6-create_local_variable has script that creates a new local variable file 7-create_global_variable has script that creates a new global variable file 8-true_knowledge script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE